open-sudo/rosa-idp/README.md

 ```shell
 aws cloudformation list-stacks | head -40
 ```
-Feel free to log into the cloudformation console and explore the 4 tasks that where created.
+Feel free to log into the <a href="https://aws.amazon.com/cloudformation">cloudformation console</a> and explore the 4 tasks that where created.

 ### Cloudwatch Logs